derekeiri/SMART_Imaging/README.md

 # SMART_Imaging

-Batch files that automates imaging and capturing SMART information.
+Batchfiles that automates imaging and capturing SMART information.

 ## Description

-A small project to replicate a feature observed on the Atola Forensic Imager that compares SMART information before and after the imaging process.
-These batch files automate the following:
+A small personal project to replicate a feature observed on the Atola Forensic Imager that compares SMART information before and after the imaging process.
+These batchfiles automate the following:
 * Use examiner specified details
 * Capture the SMART information and output results to a text file before imaging
 * Initiate the imaging process